 Employees are the strength of any organization, so personal and developmental goals should be included in addition to the technical projects: learn new skills, attend professional conferences, increase visibility, or overcome weaknesses.

-Goals for research should be S.M.A.R.T., of course.
-Avoid setting goals where probability of success (attainable) is too low, a specific experimental result, for example.
-An approach that I have used to success borrows from the Agile Project Management.
+The goals for research should be S.M.A.R.T., of course.
+Avoid setting goals where the probability of success (attainable) is too low, a specific experimental result, for example.
+An approach that I have used to succeed borrows from Agile Project Management.
 Our approach was to hold a regular monthly meeting to decide what was to be accomplished in the coming month.
 An example might be to conduct a series of experiments to define a particular product attribute.
 Other good examples come from my experience as the manager of a New Product Development (NPD) Project Management Office.
 At implementation, we rejected the idea of setting a goal for new patents under the assumption that we would wind up with a lot of novel technologies with no practical market applications (be careful what you reward).
 We took a long and short-term approach.
 In the long term, we set the goal of having 80% of the R&D activities using the NPD Development Process within three years and doubling the percent sales due to new products in five years.
 A short-term goal was to advance the best three current major programs (from about 15) within the first year.

 Ideally, both you and your company recognize that projects and priorities within R&D change frequently, and your company offers a pathway for modifying your annual objectives when priorities change.